-We have seen that the Reforms associated with the names of Montagu and Chelmsford did not spring from a 'hasty and generous emotion'.
+We have seen that the Reforms associated with the names of Montagu and Chelmsford did not spring from a 'hasty and generous emotion.'
 Even so, the reader will like to know how they have worked.
-Indians are sometimes accused of being perverse obstructionists who would not cooperate in inaugurating a democratic regime by working the 'democratic' reform measure. judgment is very misleading.
-The plain fact is that the Reforms Act is not a democratic measure -it enfranchises barely 2 per cent. of the population; and it does not create a workable constitutional machinery.
-The little that there was of the progressive spirit in it has been down by the illiberal Anglo-Indian officialdom and by the India Office.
+Indians are sometimes accused of being perverse obstructionists who would not co-operate in inaugurating a democratic regime by working the 'democratic' reform measure.
+Such judgment is very misleading.
+The plain fact is that the Reforms Act is not a democratic measure-it enfranchises barely 2 per cent. of the population; and it does not create a workable constitutional machinery.
+The little that there was of the progressive spirit in it has been whittled down by the illiberal Anglo-Indian officialdom and by the India Office.
 Even those who were enthusiastic over the Reforms have found them to be unworkable.
-That was the burden of the evidence given by many of the ministers and ex-ministers before Reforms Enquiry Committee of 1924 presided over by Sir Alexander Muddiman.
-Even British ministrators had been driven to that conclusion from their experience of it.
-Sir Henry Wheeler, Governor of Bihar and Orissa, expressed himself thus about the Montagu-Chelmsford dyarchical system: "Whatever defects exist are inherent in the system itself...
-It is workable now, though reakily."
-The Governor's European executive councillor, Sir Hugh McPherson, concurred in this view.
+That was the burden of the evidence given by many of the Indian Ministers and ex-Ministers before the Reforms Enquiry Committee of 1924 presided over by Sir Alexander Muddiman.
+Even British administrators had been driven to that conclusion by experience.
+Sir Henry Wheeler, Governor of Bihar and Orissa, expressed himself thus about the Montagu-Chelmsford dyarchic system: Whatever defects exist are inherent in the system itself....
+It is workable now, though creakily.'
+The Governor's European Executive Councillor, Sir Hugh McPherson, concurred in this view.

-Sir William Marris, Governor of Agra and Oudh, who was associated with the reforms from their very inception as the Reforms Secretary, described dyarchy as 'obviously a cumbrous, complex, confused system.'
+Sir William Marris, Governor of Agra and Oudh, who was associated with the Reforms from their very inception as the Reforms Secretary, described dyarchy as 'obviously a cumbrous, complex, confused system.'

 Eminent Indians associated with working the dyarchic machine have expressed themselves in no unambiguous terms about it.
-Sir Muhammad Fakhruddin, senior minister in Bihar and Orissa, said about a year ago in the Patna Council:
+Sir Muhammad Fakhruddin, senior Minister in Bihar and Orissa, said about a year ago in the Patna Council:

-- "The classification of transferred subjects is seriously defective.
-There is no reason why you should give the minister Agriculture without Irrigation.
-Why should you give him the administration of the spending department without any control over finance?
-Without a purse others consider me simply a clerk to prepare a certain scheme, and after the scheme is ready the Finance Department is entitled to knock it down on the ground of want of funds." - Sir K. V. Reddi, when he was yet a minister in Madras, the province in which it used to be said the reforms were being worked in the best spirit, said in 1923: - "I am Minister of Development minus Forests, and you all know that development depends a good deal on forests.
-I am Minister of Industries without Factories, which are a reserved subject, and industries without factories are un imaginable.
+"The classification of transferred subjects is seriously defective.
+There is no reason why you should give the Minister Agriculture without Irrigation.
+Why should you give him the administration of the spending department without any control over Finance?
+Without purse others consider me as if I am simply a clerk to prepare a certain scheme, and after the scheme is ready the Finance Department is entitled to knock it down on the ground of want of funds."

+Sir K. V. Reddi, when he was yet a Minister in Madras, the province in which it used to be said the Reforms were being worked in the best spirit, said in 1923:

+"I am Minister of Development minus Forests, and you all know that development depends a good deal on Forests.
+I am Minister of Industries without Factories, which are a reserved subject, and Industries without Factories are unimaginable.
 I am Minister of Agriculture minus Irrigation.
 You can understand what that means.
-How agriculture can be carried on extensively without irrigation, in the hands of those who are responsible for it, is hard to realize.
-I am also Minister of Industries without Electricity, which is also a reserved subject.
-The subjects of Labour and Boilers are also reserved."
+How Agriculture can be carried on extensively without Irrigation, in the hands of those who are responsible for it, is hard to realize.
+I am also Minister of Industries without Electricity, which is also a Reserved subject.
+The subjects of Labour and Boilers are also Reserved."

-The minister rightly concluded by saying: "But these, after all, are some only of the defects of the Reform scheme."
+The Minister rightly concluded by saying; 'But these, after all, are some only of the defects of the Reform scheme.'

-Sir K. V. Reddi's sentences quoted above furnish a good commentary on the story of the 'transferred' departments.
-The 'responsible' ministers are not quite responsible.
-Besides, as Mr. Sachchidananda Sinha, who himself belonged to the 'reserved' half of the Bihar and Orissa Government, points out that 'the newest executive councillor is senior to the oldest minister.'
-In the 'executive' or reserved half it is the European member that dominates.
-In one case we are told, though an Indian executive councillor was labelled the 'Home Member,' the main work of the Appointment Department was entrusted by the Governor not to him but to his Civilian colleague.
-When the point was raised in the legislature, the answer was given that the transaction of official business was a domestic concern of the Government!
+Sir K. V. Reddi's sentences quoted above furnish good commentary on the story of the 'transferred' departments.
+The 'responsible' Ministers are not quite responsible.
+Besides, as Mr. Sachchidananda Sinha, who himself belonged to the 'reserved' half of the Bihar and Orissa Government, points out 'the newest Executive Councillor is...senior to the oldest Minister.'\ In the 'Executive' or Reserved half it is the European Member that dominates.
+In one case we are told, though an Indian Executive Councillor was labelled the 'Home